winitzki/scall/tutorial/programming_dhall.md

 ```

 The code of `hylo` calls `hylo` recursively under `fmap`, and there seems to be no explicit termination for the recursion.
-To see how this code could ever terminate, consider a specific example
+Nevertheless, this code will terminate for some input values `t`.
+Specifically, hylomorphisms will terminate when `t` produces a finite data structure when `coalg` is being repeatedly applied to it.

+Let us consider an example
-where both `t` and `r` are the type of binary trees with string-valued leaves.
+where both `t` and `r` are the type of (finite) binary trees with string-valued leaves.
 We have denoted that type by `TreeText` before.
 The type constructor `f` will be the pattern functor for `TreeText`.